Comparing Trupanion (TRUP) & The Competition

 |$2.57 billion

-Trupanion’s competitors have higher revenue and earnings than Trupanion.
-Trupanion is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Trupanion’s rivals have higher revenue and earnings than Trupanion.
+Trupanion is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary